This guide provides instructions to set up and configure Endor Labs to get started with your first project scan.

 Click Install & Authorize.

 If the button to install says Install and Request instead of Install and Authorize, you don’t have permission to install the GitHub App.
-Select Install and Request to notify your organizational administrator of your request to install. -
+Select Install and Request to notify your organizational administrator of your request. -

 Select the Endor Labs namespace that you want to use and click Next.